MP Estate Planning UK

 Some key scenarios where legal advice is particularly valuable include:

-• When there are disputes among beneficiaries about who should take over as executor.
+• When there are disputes among beneficiaries about who should take over as personal representative.

-• If the will does not name an alternate executor.
+• If the will does not name a substitute executor and the rules of entitlement are unclear.

-• When the estate involves complex assets, such as businesses or properties abroad.
+• When the estate involves complex assets — such as business interests, properties, or assets held in trust.

 Potential Costs Involved